Understanding Community Property States and How They Affect Divorce

 The process of divorce can be a difficult one for a multitude of reasons.
-In particular, the subject of real estate, property, and assets can become complicated, as the items that were acquired during the marriage must now be divided.
+In particular, the subject of real estate, property, and assets can become complicated, especially in community property states, as the items that were acquired during the marriage must now be divided.

 Community property states, such as Texas, simplify this process to a degree.
 In community property states, it is generally decided that the assets earned during the course of the marriage belong to both individuals.
 As such, the property is typically divided equally between both parties, making for a fair distribution of marital assets.